 Speaking of tone, this pedal has a built-in 2-band EQ with 3 modes and 2 control knobs.
 Toggle between Fat (heavier low-end), Clean (flat EQ) and Mid (boosted mid-frequencies) modes.
 Adjust each mode with Bass and Treble knob controls.

 So I guess the TC Electronic Spark Booster is as much an EQ as it is a boost.
 That’s the case with the majority of boost/preamp pedals.
 The quality build and sonic output of the Spark Booster, along with its awesome performance as a boost pedal, puts it on this list!

 TC Electronic is featured in My New Microphone’s Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use.

 Next up is the Xotic RC Booster V2 (link to check the price on Amazon).

 The RC Booster V2, as the name suggests, is the successor of the original Xotic RC Booster pedal.
 Both pedals are great boost/EQ units.
 Let’s talk about the newer one.

-The V2 is a true bypass boost pedal that offers a super-transparent 20 dB of clean boost and a ±5db 2-band active EQ with Treble and Bass controls.
+The V2 is a true bypass boost pedal that offers a super-transparent 20 dB of clean boost, and a ±5db 2-band active EQ with Treble and Bass controls.

 The best characteristic of this pedal is that it has very little character at all when kept clean.
 Of course, we can alter the EQ to shape our tone.

-Further colour can be added by increase the gain for some extra crunch.
+Further colour can be added by increasing the gain for some extra crunch.
 Note that, unlike the original, the V2 has two gain stages (Gain 1 and Gain 2).
 These two stages offer a huge range of potential harmonic character that we can easily add to the signal.